ddicorpo/RecruitInc/README.md

  - The command will create a folder: `coverage` with all results inside

  ###how to run an integration test
+-All Integration tests files contain the keyword "Intergration" in their file names -In each integration file, make sure to remove x from the xdescribe -Open your terminal, navigate to the recruit-inc-back folder and type the command npm run test.

  ###current mock test